iamricard/coursework-db/src/report/04-querying.md

 ## SSRI prescriptions change

 There are similar `VIEW`s for [SSRI] as there were for beta-blocker.
-To find the difference in amount of times SSRIs have been prescribed between January and February we simply `COUNT(*)` and `GROUP BY` the `period` when they were prescribed.
+To find the difference in the amount of times SSRIs have been prescribed between January and February we simply `COUNT(*)` and `GROUP BY` the `period` when they were prescribed.

 To know what qualifies as SSRI we've referred to the NHS website.
 The relevant
 excerpt: